BakerNet/personal-site/blog/rust_for_web.md

 This server action can then be fetched within a component inside a `Resource` or invoked by a form using `ActionForm`.

-Under the hood, the `#[server]` macro expands to a server-side function & web handler and a client-side function (which makes an HTTP request).
-Under the hood, this is utilizing the conditional compilation as discussed above.
+Under the hood, the `#[server]` macro expands to a server-side function (and request handler) and a client-side function (which makes an HTTP request).
+Under the hood, this is utilizing conditional compilation as discussed above.
 To me, this system is much more intuitive than `"use server"` and `"use client"` in the JavaScript/TypeScript world.

 ## The Elephant in the Room